ADR-033: Tenancy enforcement — app-layer primary, RLS backstop

 - A typed

-TenantScopedQueryhelper scaffolds in the first scanning-domain epic post-TA-review.
-Architecture validator rejects raw psycopg query construction in application code that touches tenant-scoped tables. - Session-var contract lives in
+TenantScopedQueryhelper is the only path for tenant-scoped queries; the architecture validator rejects raw psycopg query construction in application code that touches tenant-scoped tables. - Session-var contract lives in

 References